-After making the decision to open my shop (as described in the next answer), I spent 11 days pondering it; speaking to my parents, accountant and bank manager.
+After making the decision to open my shop, I spent eleven days pondering it; speaking to my parents, accountant and bank manager.
 Then I gave three months’ notice and put my townhouse on the market.
 I told my real estate agent that I wanted to sell to an investor and I could see that she was doubtful.
 But that’s exactly what happened and I still live there today.
 I lost my house, but not my home.
 I was much more comfortable using my own capital to start my business and then within five months, I opened The Shoe Garden on 14 April, 2012.

-2. What was the motivation to transition to running your own business?
-Do you remember when you chose to make the idea a reality?
+Q. What was the motivation to transition to running your own business?

 I think the realisation that I no longer wanted to work for someone else, and waste time and nerves worrying about and dealing with office politics and poor behaviour, was a starting point for wanting to go it alone.
 I was excited about the idea of creating something from nothing and ensuring it met and exceeded my standards.
 I also knew how sparse choices were for women and girls with longer feet and after doing some research online, realised that more brands than I realised did “go long” but other shoe shops chose not to stock those sizes.

-5. You started a business without any formal business training, what advice would you give to others wanting to do the same thing?
+Q. You started a business without any formal business training.
+What advice would you give to others?

 Believe in yourself and your business idea and never stop.
 When you’re creating your own business, you must be proud of what you are doing and live and breathe that every day.
 People will respond to that; they will want to do business with you.
 But you also must be humble especially when, as in my case, you come from a successful career and then, suddenly, you know nothing.
 Then you can’t be afraid to ask questions and to learn as much as you can.
 Each day you should learn something … about your business or yourself.